manel1874/libscapi/README.md

 - Provide a common platfrom for benchmarking different alogirthms and implementations

 ## libscapi Modules
-##### Primitives
-- Dlog, Cryptographic Hash Function, HMAC and KDF, Pseudorandom Functions and Permutations, Pseudo Random Generator, Trapdoor Permutation, Random Oracle (to be elaborated)
+- __Primitives__: Dlog, Cryptographic Hash Function, HMAC and KDF, Pseudorandom Functions and Permutations, Pseudo Random Generator, Trapdoor Permutation, Random Oracle (to be elaborated)

-##### Mid-layer protocols
-- Currently includes Public Key Encryption Schemes: Cramer-Shoup, Damgard-Jurik, El-Gamal
+- __Mid-layer protocols__: Currently includes Public Key Encryption Schemes: Cramer-Shoup, Damgard-Jurik, El-Gamal

-##### Interactive Mid-layer protocols
-- Sigma Protocols, Zero Knowledge Proofs, Commitment Schemes (to be elaborated)
-- OT Extension - Semi-Honest and Malicious
+- __Interactive Mid-layer protocols__: Sigma Protocols, Zero Knowledge Proofs, Commitment Schemes (to be elaborated), __OT Extension__ - Semi-Honest and Malicious

-##### Circuits
-- To be elaborated
+- __Circuits__: To be elaborated

-##### Communication Channel
-- To be elaborated
+- __Communication Channel__: To be elaborated

 - ## License information
 Libscapi is released under the MIT open source license.
 However, some of the libraries we use have different licenses.
 For further information pleare refer to [LICENSE.MD](LICENSE.MD)